 - Purchase of a property that would not secure a mortgage in current condition

 - Buy to let investment.

 Bridging finance is of two different types, which are as follows:

 Open Bridging Loans

-This type of bridging loans do not have a fixed end date.
+This type of bridging loan does not have a fixed end date.
 If you need funds before finalising your property’s sale, you should go for an open bridging loan.
 Borrowers who need open bridging loans are considered high-risk borrowers because they are unable to provide a date of when their home is sold, and they will pay the entire loan amount.
 However, normally the borrowers have to repay the amount within a period of one year.
 Open bridging loans are expensive because of flexibility.